Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterBiasFairness.md

 **Kit T. Rodolfa, Pedro Saleiro, and Rayid Ghani**

-Interest in algorithmic fairness and bias has been growing recently, but it's easy to get lost in the large number of definitions and metrics.
-There are many different, often competing, ways to measure whether a given model is "fair".
-In this chapter, we provide an overview of these metrics along with some concrete examples to help navigate these concepts and understand the trade-offs involved in choosing to optimize to one metric over others, focusing on the metrics relevant to binary classification methods used frequently in risk-based models for policy settings.
+Interest in algorithmic fairness and bias has been growing recently (for good reason), but it's easy to get lost in the large number of definitions and metrics.
+There are many different, often competing, ways to measure whether a given model is statistically "fair" but it's important to remember to start from the social and policy goals for equity and fairness and map those to the statistical properties we want in our models to help achieve those goals.
+In this chapter, we provide an overview of these statistical metrics along with some concrete examples to help navigate these concepts and understand the trade-offs involved in choosing to optimize to one metric over others, focusing on the metrics relevant to binary classification methods used frequently in risk-based models for policy settings.

 Introduction
 ------------